hasgeek/events/_rootconf_events/2017-cloud-server-management-miniconf-delhi-ncr.md

     * 4-5 talks.
     * Panel discussion on resource scaling and cost optimisation for scaling orgs/infrastructure.
-    * 3-hour workshop onSetting up a CI/CD pipeline with Jenkins.
+    * 3-hour workshop on setting up a CI/CD pipeline with Jenkins.

   right_content: |
     ### Who should attend?